d3centr/dap/superset/README.md

+# Superset

-## Dependencies
+## System Dependencies

 Superset depends on a metastore for table metadata and a Spark SQL server/cluster to execute queries.\
 These dependencies are provided by `spark/sparkubi` app.

-When automated installation of applications is disabled...
+In case the automated installation of applications is disabled...

 *from spark directory*
 - install Sparkubi app:\